 Solar Pool heating: $5.00 per estimated therm displaced

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In La Puente, the average amount someone can save is $751 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

-Your payback period is the time to earn a net profit from your solar panels.
+Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
 La Puente has extremely high daily sunlight levels, so you could recoup your investment in as little as 9.2 years per 5 kW of rated capacity.